-- 1. Intentionally causing or attempting to cause damage to school property; or stealing or attempting to steal school property; - 2.
+- 1. Attempting to steal school property; - 2.
 Intentionally causing or attempting to cause damage to private property; stealing or attempting to steal private property; - 3.
-Intentionally causing or attempting to cause physical injury to another person except in self-defense; - 4.
+Intentionally causing or attempting to cause physical injury to another person except in self-defense or as outlined in 37H /2; - 4.
 Using or copying the academic work of another and presenting it as his/her own without proper attribution; or - 5.
 Repeatedly and intentionally defying the valid authority of supervisors, teachers, or administrators.